-Most of our business is conducted through retail distributors that sell our products and services to consumers at their store locations.
-Our retail distributors collect funds from the consumers who purchase our products and services and then must remit these funds directly to accounts established for the benefit of these consumers at the banks that issue our cards.
-The remittance of these funds by the retail distributor takes on average two business days.
-If a retail distributor becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to our card issuing bank from the sales of our products and services, we are liable for any amounts owed to our customers.
-As of June 30, 2021, we had assets subject to settlement risk of \$384.2 million.
+A large portion of our business is conducted through retail distributors that sell our products and services to consumers at their store locations or other partners that collect funds and fees from our customers on our behalf.
+Our retail distributors and partners collect funds from the consumers who purchase our products and services and then must remit these funds directly to our subsidiary bank.
+The remittance of these funds by the retail distributor or partner takes on average two business days.
+If a retail distributor or partner becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to our card issuing bank from the sales of our products and services, we are liable for any amounts owed to our customers.
+As of March 31, 2022, we had assets subject to settlement risk of \$500.3 million.
 Given the possibility of recurring volatility in global financial markets, the approaches we use to assess and monitor the creditworthiness of our retail distributors may be inadequate, and we may be unable to detect and take steps to mitigate an increased credit risk in a timely manner.
-Economic recessions, such as the current recession due to the COVID-19 pandemic, could result in settlement losses, whether or not directly related to our business.
+Economic recessions could result in settlement losses, whether or not directly related to our business.
 We are not insured against these risks.
 Significant settlement losses could have a material adverse effect on our business, results of operations and financial condition.